dlindahl/2018.jsconf.us/content/call-for-speakers.md

 #### Never Say Never

 If you have a hint of an idea but you think you'll never get picked.
 Stop right now, head over to the submission page, and fill that form out.
-Don't let any the above guidelines deter you.
-We want you to speak and you'll do great!
+Do not let any of the above guidelines deter you!

+**We want you to speak and [you'll do great!](https://www.youtube.com/watch?v=eaIvk1cSyG8)**

 ## Perks